apache/whimsy/www/board/agenda/ServiceWorkers.md

 received to all open tabs.
 This code is fairly complex (prior to service or shared workers there wasn't an architected ability to run a task "in the background" and communicate results between tabs).
-This code also seems to have an undebugged leak of sockets, leading to cases where whimsy-vm3 is idle, most users are unaffected, but one user sees whimsy as unresponsive.
+This code also seems to have an undebugged leak of sockets, leading to cases where whimsy-vmN is idle, most users are unaffected, but one user sees whimsy as unresponsive.

-FYI: as a workaround, change from whimsy.apache.org to whimsy3.apache.org or even whimsy-vm3.apache.org.
+FYI: as a workaround, change from whimsy.apache.org to whimsy-vmN.apache.org.
 These are all aliases for the same server, but from a client perspective are completely different hosts.

 Statement of the Solution: